Raskelof/Talking-Stairs/README.md

 ### Objectives

-The purpose of the project is to detect a person walking down stairways and send a notification over WiFi/LoRa.
-In my specific case I used that notification to play an audio message to the person walking down to greet them with a voice saying e.g. "Good morning" or "Hello".
+The purpose of the project is to detect a person walking down a stairway and send a notification over WiFi/LoRa.
+In my specific case I used that notification to play an text-to-speech audio message to the person walking down to greet them with a voice saying e.g. "Good morning" or "Hello".

 Coming from a developer background in system/web/app development my main goal of this project was to learn more about IoT development and specifically using communication technologies like LoRa.